Henry Smith (lynching victim): Governor James S. Hogg

 Shortly before Smith's arrival in Paris, Texas Governor James S. Hogg in Austin sent separate wires to the County Attorney in Paris and to local law enforcement urging them to prevent a lynching.

 Sheriff D. S. Hammond of Lamar County wired the Governor back saying: "I am helpless.
 Have no support."
 Lamar County Assistant County Attorney E. A. McCuistion responded: "Officers are helpless.
 An enraged public stands waiting for the prisoner, who is expected at 1 o'clock."

 The Governor responded to the Sheriff Hammond:

 He also wrote to ACA McCuistion:

 Sheriff Hammond replied to the Governor: "Henry Smith has arrived and is in charge of from 5,000 to 10,000 enraged citizens.
 I am utterly helpless to protect him."
-Shortly afterwards, ACA McCuistion wired the Governor: "All is over: death by hot iron torture –diabolical affair."
+Shortly afterwards, ACA McCuistion wired the Governor: "All is over: death by hot iron torture – diabolical affair."

 Hogg issued the following orders to the offices of the County Attorney and law-enforcement offices:

 The Paris Daily News argued that by the time Gov. Hogg started wiring officials (shortly before Smith's train was expected to arrive), it was not possible to prevent his lynching, even if they had wanted to do so.
 They opined that Gov. Hogg's orders were "looked upon as a joke.
 It is not believed that he means it.
 It is impossible to embody into a wired special to The News the various phases of public sentiment, all drifting in one direction."

 But on February 6, Gov. Hogg sent an open letter to the Texas legislature urging them to stiffen the state laws against lynching.
 He wanted to allow the family of the victim to sue for damages, to make the local sheriff ineligible to run for re-election if a prisoner is taken from his custody and harmed, and to allow for changes of venue when there is a risk of mob violence.
 His letter concluded:

 Facts in the Case tract

 The Paris Daily News produced a tract entitled The Facts in the Case of the Horrible Murder of Little Myrtle Vance and its Fearful Expiation at Paris, Texas, February 1^{st}, 1893.
 The book was written by James Pleasant, uncle of the child, with the corroboration of his brother Henry Vance.
 The copyright of the tract was signed over to Henry Vance and the proceeds of its sale were intended for the Vance family.
 It included photographs related to the murder and the lynching, official communications between Gov. Hogg and local Lamar County officials, and editorial comments (pro and con) from various newspapers.

-NOTE: Henry Vance did not have a brother-in-law named James Pleasant.
-The literary piece was thought to be compiled by a writer of the "Paris Daily News" under the alias.